Some Favorite Sites

 “Page by page,” she said, she conquered that book—and another, and another.
 Within a year, she could defend herself in English.
 By 8th grade, she was excelling in school.

 Solanlly and Chastity entered HSC as shy freshmen.
-They shared a devotion to a goal: To excel at school and go on to college, something neither of their parents had the opportunity to do.
+They shared a devotion to a goal: To excel at school and go on to college, something none of their parents had the opportunity to do.

 With Strand’s help, they enrolled in a series of college prep programs.
 They spent five weeks taking summer classes at the University of Connecticut.
 They enrolled together in a class at Gateway Community College.
 This year, they’re taking three Advanced Placement courses together.
 Solanlly also took summer classes at The Taft School, a boarding school in Watertown.